 The Duck universe began with Donald Duck as the star.
 He has been partially eclipsed by Scrooge McDuck, but he has not completely lost his former status.

 The Duck and Mouse universes are set in Duckburg and Mouseton, respectively.
-It's often been depicted that the two towns are actually next to each other on the map, and both exist in a fictional U.S. state named Calisota.
+It's often been depicted that the two towns are not far from each other on the map, and both exist in a fictional U.S. state named Calisota.

 Notable authors and artists:

 The Mouse and Duck comics show examples of:

 - Adaptation Expansion: Early stories of the Classic Disney Shorts, utilizing several characters introduced there but giving them a more coherent setting and introducing numerous new characters.